Kids can get fussy in a hot car, period. Add some hot summer heat to that and it’s only a matter of time before kids start complaining.

 However, keep in mind that fabric car seats are more prone to stains.
-These types of convertible car seats can also absorb moisture and cause odors.
+This type of convertible car seat can also absorb moisture and cause odors.

-BUT MOST IMPORTANTLY, you want to make sure you pick out a safe, non-toxic infant car seat.
-Your little one will be using it for a while, so it would be best to pick the safest ones as much as possible.
+Most importantly, you want to make sure you pick out a safe, non-toxic infant car seat.
+Your little one will be using it for a while, so it would be best to pick the SAFEST ones as much as possible.

 4. Use a Car Seat Cover

 Car seat covers are a great way to add an extra layer of protection.
 Keep in mind though, that you use car seat covers when your child’s car seat is NOT in use.

 Of course, there’s always the option to use reflective sun shades or towels to cover the car seat while your car is parked.
 However, car seat covers will be much more effective.

 - A seat cover will fit most car seats, whether you’re using a convertible car seat or booster seat.